hktikhin/global-housing-price-prediction/README.md

 - What if we are not trading quarterly but dayly or yearly?
 - Should I impute the data to avoid information loss?

+### Remark
+- The result of this analysis is based on the past data.
+It is not reliable and recommanded for furture invesement.